lrnq/ibbsc/README.md

 `conda env create -f ibbsc.yml`

+You can activate the enviroment with:

+`conda activate ibbsc`

 ## Usage
 The section below assume that `python` is linked to the correct version (it will be inside the Conda enviroment).
 ```